-First real-world coronavirus vaccine data in U.K. show decline in infections and hospitalizations after first dose
+First real-world coronavirus vaccine data in Britain show decline in infections, hospitalizations after first dose

 He outlined detailed plans in Parliament on Monday, telling lawmakers that there would be four stages, with a minimum of five weeks between each stage.

-The earliest possible date that most of the restrictions could be lifted was June 21, the prime minister said.
+The earliest possible date that most of the restrictions could be lifted is June 21, the prime minister said.

-The first big changes will occur March 8, when all schools in England will reopen; two people from different households will be able to meet outdoors; and nursing home residents in England can receive one regular visitor.
+The first big changes will occur March 8, when all schools in England will reopen, two people from different households will be able to meet outdoors, and nursing home residents in England can receive one regular visitor.

-The British government is being far more tentative with easing restrictions this time, even as its vaccination rollout is going astonishingly well — over a quarter of the population has had at least one shot of the vaccine.
+The British government is being far more tentative about easing restrictions this time, even as its vaccination rollout is going astonishingly well — over a quarter of the population has had at least one shot of the vaccine.

 The new changes will be rolled out slowly.
-At each stage, the government says its decisions will be driven by data — figures on the vaccine rollout program, hospital admissions and deaths, infection rates, and impact of any new variants.
+At each stage, the government says its decisions will be driven by data — figures on the vaccine rollout program, hospital admissions and deaths, infection rates and impact of any new variants.

 The semiautonomous governments in Scotland, Northern Ireland and Wales have their own timetables.